activecm/rita-legacy/docs/Docker Usage.md

 # Docker Usage

 You can run RITA using Docker!
 You have several options depending on your specific needs.
 * [Running RITA with Docker Compose](#running-rita-with-docker-compose) - This is the simplest option and requires the least setup.
-You will have to provide your own Bro logs.
+You will have to provide your own Zeek logs.
 * [Running RITA with Docker Using External Mongo](#running-rita-with-docker-using-external-mongo) - This option is useful if you do not want to use Docker Compose or you have an external Mongo server you wish to use.
 * [Using Docker to Build RITA](#using-docker-to-build-rita) - You can use Docker to build a standalone RITA binary that runs on any Linux 64-bit CPU.
 This is useful if you want a portable binary but don't want to use Docker to actually run RITA.